 • Possibility of being issued temporary or permanent residence status in the future.

-A Miami immigration lawyer can provide more details on this matter.
+A Miami immigration lawyer can provide more details on this matter and on how to obtain USA citizenship.

 How to organize a request for prosecutorial discretion in Miami